xtuml/training/courses/System Modeling with the xtUML Editor/Execution/Viewing-Debug-Information/View Debug Information Quiz.md

 __Question:__ If you see two states highlighted on the same state machine diagram, it means ...

 __Choices:__
-  - A: there is an error condition
+  - A: There is an error condition
-  - B: two events are pending
+  - B: Two events are pending
-  - C: more than one instance of the same class has been spotlighted and they are in different states
+  - C: More than one instance of the same class has been spotlighted and they are in different states

 __Answer(s):__
   - A